scsole/lhf-database/README.md

 python registrations.py -a /path/to/csvfile
 ```

-If any duplicate or invalid entries were identified, a nessage will be displayed.
-If required, skiped entries can be corrected (e.g. in Excel) then saved as a new csv file.
+If any duplicate or invalid entries were identified, a message will be displayed.
+If required, skipped entries can be corrected (e.g. in Excel) then saved as a new csv file.
 The previous command can then be run again with the new file to inset these entries.

 ### Create a startlist